Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Oktober 2025 00.22.26 UTC
+- WIB: Senin, 13 Oktober 2025 01.33.36 UTC
-- WITA: Senin, 13 Oktober 2025 01.22.26 UTC
+- WITA: Senin, 13 Oktober 2025 02.33.36 UTC
-- WIT: Senin, 13 Oktober 2025 02.22.26 UTC
+- WIT: Senin, 13 Oktober 2025 03.33.36 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: inspirational
+Kategori: success